yogeshmpandey/yogeshmpandey.github.io/_posts/2021-06-06-Programming-real-world.md

 This Series is a part of [30 Days of Learning](https://www.notion.so/yogeshpandey/June-30-Days-of-Learning-65a60adfdd504eb2b989649fef13e6d2).

-Author gives the better understading of programmming paradigms using real world examples.
-However the course was for beginners and nothing new was learned Although the examples and real world scenrios described were pretty good.
+The author gives a better understanding of programming paradigms using real-world examples.
+However, the course is for beginners.
+Although the examples and real-world scenarios described were pretty good.